laurenthanhvo/foodcom-overpromise-analysis/README.md

 - **Observed Δ =** 0.254
 - **Permutation p-value (two-sided) =** 0.0006

 > **Interpretation:** Although the difference in average ingredient count between “missing” vs. “not missing” recipes is very small (≈0.25 ingredients), it is statistically significant.
-Recipes that never received a rating tend to have marginally more ingredients—but the effect size is negligible for practical predictive use.
+Recipes that never received a rating tend to have marginally more ingredients, but the effect size is negligible for practical predictive use.

 #### Δ mean(`desc_has_delicious`) under H₀